 PayPal Holdings, Inc. (NASDAQ: PYPL)

 Regardless of how you define value stocks, Qualcomm may very well be one of the best value stocks to buy now.
-On the one hand, Qualcomm is trading about 63% below its all-time and 52-week high.
-On the other hand, the company’s price-to-earnings growth ratio is 1.39x, which is below the semiconductors and semiconductor equipment industry median of 1.50x.
+On the one hand, Qualcomm is trading well below its all-time and 52-week high.
+On the other hand, the company’s price-to-earnings growth ratio is 0.93x, which is below the semiconductors and semiconductor equipment industry median of 1.51x.
 It is growing easier and easier to argue Qualcomm is one of the best cheap stocks to buy today based on valuations alone.
 That said, Qualcomm doesn’t only belong with the top value stocks because it is inexpensive; it belongs with them because of the secular tailwinds lining up at its back.

 Shares of Qualcomm have trended downwards for the better part of 2022.
 However, the trajectory of the tech stock doesn’t tell the whole story.
 If for nothing else, Qualcomm’s earnings suggest the stock should be moving higher.
 Both top and bottom lines have increased at an encouraging pace over the last year, but the company’s stock price refuses to reflect as much.
 Instead of reacting positively to recent earnings, most investors have sold their shares of Qualcomm off with the rest of the tech sector as inflation continues to grow out of hand.

-Selling shares of Qualcomm in the wake of higher inflation may sound like a good idea, but investors who do so may be sorry they did.
+Selling shares of Qualcomm in the wake of higher inflation may sound like a good idea, but investors who do so may be sorry they did in the future.
 At the very least, Qualcomm’s valuation leaves plenty of room for growth in a promising industry.
 More importantly, however, Qualcomm is expected to deliver great results over the course of 2022.
 Consensus estimates suggest that Qualcomm’s revenue may increase as much as 27% year-over-year by the end of 2022.

 To be clear, Qualcomm isn’t out of the woods yet.
 Short-term headwinds in the form of inflation and slower sales of smartphones will continue to make the stock more volatile, but the long-term thesis remains intact.
 Qualcomm will remain a major play in the growth of 5G and related smartphone chips.
 As a result, Qualcomm looks like one of the best value stocks to buy and hold for years, if not decades.